The CFT of SLE loop measures and the Kontsevich--Suhov conjecture: Introduction and main results

 Theorem \ref{thm:module_structure} implies that certain linear relations exist between the states at level $rs$ in $\cV_{\lambda_{r,s}}$.
 Here is one instance of such a relation when $rs=2$.

 \begin{corollary} For $\lambda\in\{\frac{6-\kappa}{2\kappa},\frac{3\kappa-8}{16}\}$, the following equality holds in $\C[(a_m)_{m\geq1}]$:

 \end{corollary}

-Corollary \ref{C:level2} is a consequence of Theorem \ref{thm:module_structure}, but we will also give a ``computational proof'' of this result in Section~\ref{S:level2}.
+Corollary \ref{C:level2} is a consequence of Theorem \ref{thm:module_structure}, but we will also give a ``computational proof'' of this result in Section~\ref{S:level2}, by evaluating explicitly the states $\bL_{-2}^\lambda\ind$ and $(\bL_{-1}^\lambda)^2\ind$ as polynomials in the coordinates $a_1,a_2$.
 This result will be combined with conformal Ward identities in a follow-up work in order to prove BPZ equations for correlation functions involving a degenerate field at level 2.
 We mention that such BPZ equations are well known in the chordal case (see e.g. the review \cite{Peltola19_review}) and are derived using local martingales of SLE.
 We stress however that our approach is orthogonal to the literature so far since in our context they are consequences of our CFT framework.

-\begin{remark} Highest-weight representations of the kind of above have also been studied in Liouville CFT \cite{BGKRV22,BW}.
-In \cite{BW}, the first author and Wu showed a similar result about the structure of these modules on the Kac table.
+\begin{remark} The study of (degenerate) highest-weight representations is a standard topic in the representation theory of the Virasoro algebra \cite{FeiginFuchs}, and the probabilistic construction of Liouville CFT has produced concrete examples of such representations \cite[Theorem 4.5]{BGKRV22}.
+In \cite{BW}, the first author and Baojun Wu showed an analogue of Theorem \ref{thm:module_structure} for these modules.
 It would be interesting to see if the coupling of Liouville CFT with SLE could give an alternative proof, following the methods of \cite{AngSun21_CLE}. \end{remark}